josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 AI isn't just harmful on its own; it's a force multiplier for existing harms.
 The intent behind it, if one even exists, is irrelevant; the impact is the same.

-What sort of viewpoint must it take to see all this as merely a negligible side effect?
+What sort of viewpoint must it take to see all of this as merely a negligible side effect?
 Just the cost of business?

-How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so we can…what, have chatbots?
-Talk with my phone?
+How could I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, to help them keep on doing things just like these, just so I can…what, talk with a chatbot?
+Have a digital assistant on my phone?

 Vibe-code some app I probably could've just built myself anyway?